rouvinerh/SecJournal/websec/disclosed-bugs/not-accepted/price-manipulation.md

 # Price Manipulation

-They acknowledged the report, fixed the change, but decided my report was 'Invalid' 🤷‍♂️
+They acknowledged the report and fixed the issue, but decided my report was 'Invalid' 🤷‍♂️

 ## Discovery